 Shelving Loads

-Case shelves are designed to hold approximately 40 lbs per sq. ft.
-NOTE: Slots in shelves when the brackets are in a down position.
+Case shelves are designed to hold approx. 40 lbs per sq. ft.
+NOTE: Slots in the shelf brackets engage in the back of the shelves when the brackets are in a down position.
 This provides additional shelf support.